 Striking for the future

 In the space of a year and on every continent, school-children have organised to demand urgent change.
 Fridays for the Future has grown into a global movement of school strikers for climate action.
-On the 20th of September, they have asked adults around the world to join them:
+On the 29th November, they have asked adults around the world to join them:

 “It is time for all of us to unleash mass resistance – we have shown that collective action does work.
 We need to escalate the pressure to make sure that change happens, and we must escalate together.”